hxmhuang/PCSI/README.md

 (6) Run you case with:
 ./YOUR_CASE.submit

 Note that the detailed configuration files are included in the config directory, which contains Readme.case, Macro, and user_nl_pop2.
 The CESM users can repeat our experiments following the Readme.case.
-Our compiler paramenters and dependant libraries have been indicated in Macro file.
-The user_nl_pop2 file is the namelist file provied by users.
+Our compiler paramenters and dependent libraries have been indicated in Macro file.
+The user_nl_pop2 file is the namelist file provided by users.